Home

 Another home, same size if designed correctly will need a reasonable size solar panels providing 3,000 Watts

-On the zero energy home on the other hand, the investment is “only” $30,000 and the panels area is around 400 square feet (One can think of using solar tiles rather than conventional tiles)
+On the zero energy home on the other hand, the investment is “only” $30,000 and the panels area is around 400 square feet (One can think of using solar tiles rather than conventional tiles, an approach that is more aesthetically appealing and more cost effective.

 Fortunately, the federal and states come to help